 Parents new to the area who wish to see the school during the day should telephone: 01223 712273 to make an appointment.
 We are always pleased to see parents and welcome the chance to talk with you.
-We see teachers and parents as equal partners, working together to enable all children to reach their potential admissions@cambridgeshire.gov.uk 0345 045 1370 Cambridge Admissions Team Box no CC 1206
+We see teachers and parents as equal partners, working together to enable all children to reach their potential admissions@cambridgeshire.gov.uk 0345 045 1370 Cambridge Admissions Team Box no CC 1206 Castle Court Castle Hill Cambridge, CB3 0AP Or visit: www.cambridgeshire.gov.uk/admissions

 Places will be allocated on the basis of the Published Admission Number (or PAN) for the year group and the admissions criteria set by the LEA.
-The PAN for Reception at Barrington School is 20 places.
+The PAN for Reception at Barrington School is 30 places.